Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

 Floodwater often mixes with sewage and other waste, which creates a sanitation nightmare and disease outbreaks.
 Mold grows easily in buildings saturated by floodwater, and the buildings may need to be gutted to clean the damage.

 A tsunami occurs when a massive amount of water is displaced, resulting in a massive wave that hits the shore.

-Underwater earthquakes cause most tsunamis, but they can also be caused by landslides, volcanic eruptions, and other geological events.
+Underwater earthquakes cause most tsunamis, but landslides, volcanic eruptions, and other geological events can also cause them.
 Because of this, tsunamis are often categorized as geological natural disasters and not hydrological disasters.

 Tsunami waves can easily get to over 100 feet in height.
 The largest recorded tsunami was in 1958 in Lituya Bay, Alaska.
 Its wave was 1,700 feet high and destroyed five square miles of land.

 Rogue waves are unusually large waves that can cause massive destruction.
 They are distinct from tsunamis because earthquakes or other geological causes don’t trigger them.

 Instead, rogue waves seem to come out of nowhere.
 Rogue waves are particularly dangerous for boats and ships.
 However, they can also destroy coasts.